Theta rank, levelness, and matroid minors: Generation and psd rank

 \end{ex}

 The vanishing ideals of base configurations are easy to write down explicitly.

 \begin{prop} Let $\MM = (E,\BB)$ be a matroid of rank $r$.
 The vanishing ideal for $V_\MM$ is generated by

-\end{prop} \begin{proof} Any solution to the first two sets of equations is of the form $\1_B$ for some $B \subseteq E$ with $|B| = r$.
+\end{prop} \begin{proof} Any complex solution to the first two sets of equations is of the form $\1_B \in \{0,1\}^E$ for some $B \subseteq E$ with $|B| = r$ and, in particular, is a real point.
 For the last set of equations, we note that $(\1_B)^C = 0$ for all circuits $C$ if and only if $B$ does not contain a circuit.
 This is equivalent to $B \in \BB$.
-Arguments similar to those used in the proof of Proposition~\ref{prop:gen2} show that the polynomials generate a real radical ideal. \end{proof}
+To show that the ideal is real radical, we can argue as in the proof of Proposition~\ref{prop:gen2}: Each of the finitely many points is smooth. \end{proof}

 Let us write $\MGen_{ k}$ for the class of matroids $\MM$ with $\Gen(V_\MM)\le k$.
 The previous proposition is a little deceiving in the sense that it suggests a direct connection between the size of circuits and the degree of generation.
 This is not quite true.
 Indeed, let $G = K_4 \setminus e$ be the complete graph on $4$ vertices minus an edge.
 Then $\MM(G)$ has a circuit of cardinality $4$ but $\MM(G) \in \MLevels_{ 2} \subseteq \MGen_{ 2}$ by Theorem~\ref{thm:main1} and Proposition~\ref{prop:gen2}.
 The main result of this section is that for base configurations the condition of Proposition~\ref{prop:gen2} is also sufficient.